golubevcg/Tetris_in_Maya_with_PythonAPI/README.md

 but if something will go wrong, you will have a crash - your settings can be lost.

-To launch simply paste in Maya script editor and launch this code.
+To launch simply paste in Maya script editor and launch code.py

 Game controls:
 - Left / Right arrows to move an active figure